burcakotlu/GLANET/docs/source/tutorial.rst

 	* *Histone Annotation (CellLine Based)*
 		-  Check this check box, if you want to annotate given intervals w.r.t.
 ENCODE provided Histone modifications sites.

 	* *Transcription Factor (TF) Annotation (CellLine Based)*
 		-  Check this check box, if you want to annotate given intervals w.r.t.
 ENCODE provided Transcription Factors (TFs) binding sites.

 	* *KEGG Pathway Annotation*
 		-  Check this check box, if you want to annotate given intervals w.r.t.
 KEGG Pathways in exon-based, regulation-based and all-based manner.

 	* *TF and KEGG Pathway Annotation*
 		-  Check this check box, if you want to annotate given intervals w.r.t.
 Transcription Factors binding sites and KEGG Pathways in exon-based, regulation-based and all-based manner.
 		This is a joint annotation which means that given interval has overlapped with TF  and KEGG Pathway intervals, and these TF and KEGG Pathway intervals also overlap with each other.
 		Here same TF with different cell lines are pooled.

 	* *TF and KEGG Pathway Annotation (CellLine Based)*
 		-  Check this check box, if you want to annotate given intervals w.r.t.
 Transcription Factors binding sites (CellLine Based) and KEGG Pathways in exon-based, regulation-based and all-based manner.
 		This is a joint annotation which means that given interval has overlapped with TF and KEGG Pathway intervals, and these TF and KEGG Pathway also overlaps with each other.

 	* *User Defined Gene Set Annotation*
 		-  Check this check box, if you want to annotate given intervals w.r.t.
 User Defined Gene Set in exon-based, regulation-based and all-based manner.

 		-  User Defined Gene Set Input File (Mandatory if *User Defined Gene Set Annotation* checkbox is checked.)
 			-  User Defined Gene Set Input File contains tab delimited GeneSetID and Gene Information per line (e.g:.: GO:0031424	LCE6A).
 			-  Sample User Defined Gene Set Input File can be reached at
 				| ~path/to/tool/Data/demo_input_data/UserDefinedGeneSet/GO/
 				| GO_gene_associations_human_ref.txt

 		-  Gene Information Type (Mandatory if *User Defined Gene Set Annotation* checkbox is checked.)
-		GLANET supports three Gene Information Types.
+			-	GLANET supports three Gene Information Types:
 				-	GENE ID (e.g.: 728927)
 				-	GENE SYMBOL (e.g.: TTC26)
 				-	RNA NUCLEOTIDE ACCESSION (e.g.: NM_001294255)

 		-	Name (Optional)
 			You can give a name for the User Defined Gene Set (e.g.: GO) Default Name is *NoName*.

 		-	Description File (Optional)
 			Desription File contains tab delimited GeneSetID and description of GeneSet per line.(e.g.: GO:0000001	mitochondrion inheritance)
 			-	Sample User Defined Gene Set Input File can be reached at
 				| ~path/to/tool/Data/demo_input_data/UserDefinedGeneSet/GO/
 				| GO_ids2terms.txt

 	* *User Defined Library Annotation*
 		-  Check this check box, if you want to annotate given intervals w.r.t.
 User Defined Library.
+		   Please note that all the files that will be used in User Defined Library Annotation have to reside on your local machine.

 		-  User Defined Library Input File (Mandatory if *User Defined Library Annotation* checkbox is checked.)
-			-  User Defined Library Input File contains tab delimited FilePath_FileName, ElementType, ElementName and Optional window-size value for considering window around summit in case of TF Data per line
+			- 	User Defined Library Input File contains tab delimited ~path/to/file, ElementType, ElementName and Optional window-size value for considering window around summit in case of TF Data per line

-			(e.g:.: G:\DOKTORA_DATA\ENCODE\dnase_jul2010\AG09319-DS12291.peaks.fdr0.01.hg19.bed	Dnase	AG09319).
+				(e.g:.: G:/DOKTORA_DATA/ENCODE/dnase_jul2010/AG09319-DS12291.peaks.fdr0.01.hg19.bed	Dnase	AG09319).

 			-	Sample User Defined Library Input File can be reached at

 				| ~path/to/tool/Data/demo_input_data/UserDefinedLibrary/
 				| UserDefinedLibraryInputFile.txt

 		-  User Defined Library Data Format (Mandatory if *User Defined Library Annotation* checkbox is checked.)
-		GLANET supports four Data Formats.
+			-  GLANET supports four Data Formats:
 				-  0-based coordinates (End Inclusive)
 				-  0-based coordinates (End Exclusive)
 				-  1-based coordinates (End Inclusive)
 				-  1-based coordinates (End Exclusive)

 .. figure:: ../images/GLANET_GUI_LowerPart.jpg
    :alt: GLANET_GUI_LowerPart

    GLANET GUI Lower Part

 7)	**Enrichment**: (Optional)

 	* *Perform Enrichment*